 Instructions

-- Pulse all ingredients in a food processor until a sauce is formed, scraping down the sides of the bowl as needed.
+- Pulse all ingredients in a food processor until the desired consistency is reached, scraping down the sides of the bowl as needed.
+It should be minced finely, but not completely smooth.

 - Taste and adjust for seasoning if necessary.